eti0/indigo-theme/README.md

 > 1. Does the same issue occur with other themes?
 > 1. Screenshot.
 (Use a host that don't require me to enable JavaScript, cookies or browser plugins to be able to view the image.)

-**Do not submit support questions to the issue tracker.** Contact me on [reddit](https://www.reddit.com/user/Frellwit/) or [deviantART](http://lassekongo83.deviantart.com) for that instead.
+**Do not submit support questions to the issue tracker.** Contact me on [reddit](https://www.reddit.com/user/eti_f/) or irc eti0 @ rizon / freenode for that instead.
 (Don't always expect an answer though.)
 Public forums and subreddits could provide better support.
 Support questions in the issue tracker will be closed as invalid.